ds5010/spring-2022/09-Web.md

 * EDA of that data
 * Think about a class project and website
 * You can't use geopandas on a website without a back end (Python is not a web technology)
+  * But you certainly can use it for EDA
+* Mission...
+  * Represent current investments
+  * Demonstrate community readiness
+  * Highlight unconnected/unserved areas
+  * Demonstrate connectivity in context of other socio-economic demographics
+  * Representation of wireless offerings in context of unconnected/unserved.